 Sensory Processing Disorder (SPD)

-The STAR Institute for Sensory Processing Disorder (SPD) defines sensory processing as “the way the nervous system receives messages from the senses and turns them into appropriate motor and behavioral responses” (1).
+The STAR Institute for Sensory Processing Disorder (SPD) defines sensory processing as “the way the nervous system receives messages from the senses and turns them into appropriate motor and behavioral responses.”
 SPD occurs when these sensory signals are not detected by the brain or are not matched with the correct responses.
 This can cause a person to either over-respond (the sensory stimulation is too overwhelming) or under-respond (by showing little to no reaction to stimulation).
-A 2009 study found that one in every six children has sensory issues that impede their daily functions (2).
+A study done by the Child Mind Institute found that one in every six children has sensory issues that impede their daily functions.

 Sensory Processing Disorder